-17 portfolio companies were selected for review this year (2018: 15), representing around a third of the total population - this is consistent with the approach the PERG has taken in previous years.
+21 portfolio companies were selected for review this year (2020: 15), representing a third of the total population.
+The Covid-19 pandemic has increased the number of portfolio companies reviewed this year as a number of companies were given a first-year grace in 2020.
 This sample consists of:

-- 8 portfolio companies that have not been previously reviewed, being new entrants to the population (2018: 4); - 9 portfolio companies that have been previously reviewed and assessed as compliant (2018: 9); and - No portfolio companies that remained non-compliant or had a poor quality disclosures at the end of the review process last year have been re-reviewed in the current year (2018: 3).
+- 13 portfolio companies that have not been previously reviewed, being new entrants to the population (2020: 6); and - 8 portfolio companies that have been previously reviewed and assessed as compliant (2020: 9).

-Portfolio companies have differing year-ends and the annual reports with years ending on or after 1 May 2018, and up to and including 30 April 2019 have been reviewed.
+Portfolio companies have differing year-ends and the annual reports with years ending on or after 1 May 2020, and up to and including 30 April 2021 have been reviewed.